biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 </ul>
 </div>

 For $n$ binary random variables, we said we will at most need $2^n - 1$ numbers to represent the probability distribution.
 This is when there is dependence between $n$ random variables, which requires all $2^n - 1$ numbers to caputure all the possible dependencies or interactions.
 However, if there is any sort of "independence" between one or more of the random variables, then the number of parameters requires to represent the joint probability distribution can be reduced.
-To put this idea on firm footing, let's first clearly defin the concept of independence in probability setting.
+To put this idea on firm footing, let's first clearly define the concept of independence in probability setting.

 <b>Independence</b>

-Two random variables $X$ and $Y$ are independent if the knowledge or information about one variables does not affect our knowledge about the other variable.
+Two random variables $X$ and $Y$ are independent if the knowledge or information about one variable does not affect our knowledge about the other variable.
 This is most naturally expressed in terms of conditional probability.
 Two random variables are independent if the conditional probability distribution of one random variable given the other is equal to its marginal probability distribution.
 $$
 p(x \vert y) = p(x) \quad \forall x, y
 $$